sshsshy/ZeroTrace/README.md

 4) An integrations with Eleos, is still pending, and on the TO-DO list, to bump performance up a bit more.

 ## Contact
-Feel free to reach out to me to get help in setting up our system/any other queries you may have: sshsshy7@gmail.com
+Feel free to reach out to me to get help in setting up our system or any other queries you may have related to ZeroTrace: sshsshy7@gmail.com

 # References